appium/appium-espresso-driver/docs/reference/capabilities.md

 It is allowed to set both `appium:app` and this capability, but if only `appium:app` is provided, the package identifier is automatically detected from the app manifest.

-Refer to [Troubleshooting Activity Startup](../troubleshooting/activity-startup.md) for more details.
+Refer to the [Activity Startup guide](../guides/activity-startup.md) for more details.

 ### appActivity